aureuserp/dev-docs/src/master/getting-started/models.md

 # Models

-In Aureus ERP, Laravel models represent database tables and handle the business logic of an application.
+In AureusERP, Laravel models represent database tables and handle the business logic of an application.
 FilamentPHP extends Laravel's model system by integrating seamlessly with Filament resources, forms, tables, and actions.

 ## Key Features of Laravel Models in FilamentPHP: